Post Falls, Idaho Tutoring Programs

-Post Falls District Curriculum Used in Our In-Home Tutoring Programs
+Post Falls District and Curriculum

 The Post Falls School District consists of two high schools, two middle schools and five elementary schools and embraces the modern demands for technology training and membership in a global community.
 Their curriculum follows the State Standards guidelines and incorporates the Common Core State Standards.
 This combined curriculum is referred to as the Idaho State Standards.